In this article:

 - transfer non-qualifying investments (NQI).

-Follow the steps below to make an in-kind transfer:
+Follow the steps below to make a holdings transfer:

 - From the Home tab, select your desired account to transfer shares from